Hospital to stop delivering babies as maternity workers resign over vaccine mandate

 He said 6 employees in the maternity unit resigned rather than get a COVID shot and another 7 are undecided.

-According to Cayer, the hospital will be unable to safely staff the unit and will pause delivering babies on September 24.
+According to Cayer, the hospital will be unable to safely staff the unit and will pause delivering babies after September 24.

 He said he hopes this is a temporary situation and will work with the state Department of Health to make sure the unit won’t permanently close.